aisingapore/SEA-LION-Embedding/README.md

 # SEA-Embedding: Open and Reproducible Text Embeddings for Southeast Asia

 This repository contains the training code for **SEA-Embedding**, an open and reproducible text embedding model for Southeast Asian languages.
-The training pipeline is built on top of [Sentence Transformers](https://www.sbert.net) and consists of two stages: unsupervised pre-training (Step 1) and supervised fine-tuning (Step 2).
+The training pipeline is built on top of [Sentence Transformers](https://www.sbert.net) and consists of two stages: pre-training (Step 1) and fine-tuning (Step 2).

 ---